dineshchhantyal/3d-cnn-classification/README.md

     - All data is normalized to the [0, 1] range before training or inference.
     - For custom extraction or cleaning, modify scripts in `preperation/` and re-run them as needed.

+More details on the extraction process can be found in the `preperation/README.md`.

 ---

 ## How to Train the 4ncnn Model